valr300/OSPaypalIpn/README.md

          .
 As stated per paypal, there could be some delay before you receive the IPN, could even take hours or days, so don't expect this to be instantaneous.
 For more information on how the timedout are defined inworld see the readme tha comes with the OSPaypalIpn package inworld.

- Later when you tested everything and you are ready :

-         . you will have to set  TestMode to 0
+# Step 7: Hopefully you're still following and you got this far.

+If you succeesfully tested and everything is ok... congratulation !
+It took me months to get there!

+  edit the current "!PaypalConfig" in the component you want to be set

+         set  TestMode=0
+         business={Yourrealpaypypalemail}

-         . as well as the $enable_sandbox = false; in the "'ipnconf.php" to enable real tranactions . replace the business for your real email adresse
+ edit the "ipnconf.php" to enable real tranactions

+         sudo vi ipnconf.php

+         $enable_sandbox = false;
+         $my_email_addresses = array("{mypaypalemail@example.com}", "{mysecondemail@example.com}");

+ Remember that when ever you want to test you need these 2 configure as Test or Live.
+If you only Enable test in one, it wont work.

+# Step 8:

+ These is no step 8.
+You're done !.